Hey there, Pawsome readers!

 With their cheetah-looking exterior, spotted coat, hooded eyes, huge sonar-like ears, long legs — any cat lover can be easily captivated by the stunning beauty and unique characteristics of a Savannah cat.

-Colors are usually brown, silver, black and smoke.
+Colours are usually brown, silver, black and smoke.

 Weight ranges from 12 to 25 pounds, or sometimes more.
 Males are typically larger than females.
 So if you are leaning towards getting a smaller version, get a female one.